 DESIGN & IMPLEMENTATION

 The time and effort to disturb the plots will vary among sites, depending on vegetation, soils, etc. However, post-disturbance field sampling, plant sorting, and data entry generally requires about 1-3 days for 2-3 people.
-The design also is modular; a one-time pre-treatment sampling (“observational dataset”) has proven extremely valuable for addressing a wide variety of questions, as well.
+The design also is modular; a one-time pre-treatment sampling (“observational dataset”) has proven extremely valuable for addressing a wide variety of questions.
 We cannot provide funds for this project, but we have designed it to be inexpensive (see Time and Financial Costs under Protocol).
 For example, maintenance of the nutrient treatment plots is only the cost of fertilizer (about $50 per year for US participants).

 The time and effort to disturb the plots will vary among sites, depending on vegetation, soils, etc. However, post-disturbance field sampling, plant sorting, and data entry generally requires about 1-3 days for 2-3 people.
-The design also is modular; a one-time pre-treatment sampling (“observational dataset”) has proven extremely valuable for addressing a wide variety of questions, as well.
+The design also is modular; a one-time pre-treatment sampling (“observational dataset”) has proven extremely valuable for addressing a wide variety of questions.
 We cannot provide funds for this project, but we have designed it to be inexpensive (see Time and Financial Costs under Protocol).
 For example, maintenance of the nutrient treatment plots is only the cost of fertilizer (about $50 per year for US participants).

 BENEFITS

-One of the greatest advantages of contributing to DRAGNet, besides the collection of data comparable across continents, will be interactions by yourself and your lab with a collaborative network.
+One of the greatest advantages of contributing to DRAGNet, besides the collection of comparable data across continents, will be interacting with a collaborative network.
 In addition to many opportunities for coauthorhsip on DRAGNet publications, participants will be welcome to collaborate on research that uses over a decade of NutNet data from more than 100 sites around the world.
-DRAGNet also provides an experimental platform with capacity to answer research questions not yet envisioned, either via “add-on” studies that require new measurements, or with analyses of core data.
+DRAGNet also provides an experimental platform with capacity to answer research questions not yet envisioned, either via either analyses of core data or “add-on” studies that require new measurements. |

 References